 When I first started out in the wedding photography world, I got really frustrated.
 My work was pretty good and my prices were very reasonable, but no one was contacting me or booking me.
 I saw all these other photographers getting booked left and right, and they really weren’t much better than I was.
 I know a lot of newer photographers feel that same frustration, and my goal today is to help you get found and start getting booked.
 There are a lot of ways to attract customers, but we’re going to focus on Search Engine Optimization (SEO).
-I know that sounds confusing, but all it really means is getting your website to be found on search engines.
+I know that sounds confusing, but all it really means is getting your website to be found on search engines with the help of SEO experts, preferably the ones who resell SEO.

 5 SEO Tips to Help Photographers Rank on Search Engines